-A Father’s Day Surprise: Dads & Spas by Susie Ellis
+A Father’s Day Surprise: Dads & Spas

 Quite a Father’s Day surprise.
 Yesterday I received an email from Steve Kane, who is a senior vice president at SpaFinder, with some extremely interesting data.
 Apparently Father’s Day gift card and gift certificate sales this year have increased quite dramatically.
 That means that most day spas out there, if they did a Father’s Day promotion, would have also seen large increases.
 Some may have even doubled their business from last year!